simplicitesoftware/documentation/docs/documentation/security.md

 Securing the Simplicité Instance Manager (SIM)
 ----------------------------------------------

-These are specific guidelines for the Simplicit&eacute; Instances Manager (SIM).
+These are specific guidelines for the Simplicité Instances Manager (SIM).
 See [this document](https:/docs/documentation/misc/manager) for details on the SIM.

 #### SIM credentials